A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →Library Through a Peephole

-I had ~290 stories written.
+~290 stories written.
 The selector cycled through twelve.
-I'd built a library and shipped a peephole.
-Here's the sprint plan that took me to Steam, and the one prompt that exposed ten times more game than the player could see.
+A library built and a peephole shipped.
+Here's the sprint plan that ran to Steam, and the one prompt that exposed ten times more game than the player could see.

 Read Article →Meet Cynthia